tdomhan/pysmac/Readme.md

 Example usage
 -------------

-Let's take for example the Branin function:
+Let's take for example the Branin function.
+(Note that the branin function is not the ideal use case for SMAC, which is designed to be a global optimization tool for costly functions.
+That said, it'll serves the purpose of checking that everything is working.)
 ```python
 import numpy as np